Holiday Greetings: A Little History

 - Use a personal rather than a work addresses.
 Many companies have policies against receiving and sending personal e-mail at work.

 A thank you note is always appreciated, but a note isn’t needed if you’ve thanked someone in person for a gift—the most personal thanks of all.
 If you receive gifts from family members that you won’t see to thank in person, write them a thank you note, both to let them know their gift arrived and that you liked it.
-Remember that relatives from ‘the old school’ may still expect a written note even if thanks were given in person.
+Remember that older relatives may still expect a written note even if thanks were given in person.